 Stickers on the Mic: When I looked at the site and I was looking at the sewing machines, I thought about how we have a sewing machine in our house, and it rarely gets used, in part because it's an intimidating machine to some.
 How do you get people to overcome that fear because even I would love to sit down and get after it, but it's also sort of a barrier to some people.
 They might even have the knowledge with all the tools, but it takes pushing through to just make something.
 I feel like that's the biggest barrier for anyone is just doing it.

 Klum House: Yeah.
-So I have two ways to answer that, as a really great question, by the way.
-The first one is, is it really does make sense to slow down and take an intro course and just learn how the machine operates.
+So I have two ways to answer that, and really great question, by the way.
+The first one is, it really does make sense to slow down and take an intro course and just learn how the machine operates.
 We actually have a free sewing one on one course on our site that's online and it's totally free.
 And it shows you exactly how to use a sewing machine and how it works and stuff.
-And then the second thing I want to say about that question is the mind state that I think is important for that is that essentially when you're making something.
-And in this case sewing.
-The Sewing machine itself is a tool that helps you unlock your creative potential like any tool that you use right so you can choose hey, I'm a woodworker and the saw unlocks my creative potential.
+And then the second thing I want to say about that question is the mind state that I think is important for that is essentially when you're making something, and in this case sewing, the Sewing machine itself is a tool that helps you unlock your creative potential like any tool that you use right so you can choose hey, I'm a woodworker and the saw unlocks my creative potential.
 It allows me to create something that I really enjoy creating or making but this tool is an access point to that.
 So that's really important to know that, you're in conversation with that tool and it becomes a part of your making process.

 So if you're how most creative people are, that's an expression a way they express themselves.
-And anyone that does craft or handcrafted uses their tools and materials as part of that process of expressing yourself.
-So to me, I feel like it's really important to remember that if you can interact with this tool and build a relationship with it, your potential to create ultimately your vision is unlocked.
+And anyone that does a craft, uses their tools and materials as part of that process of expressing yourself.
+So to me, I feel like it's really important to remember that if you can interact with this tool and build a relationship with it, your potential to create and ultimately your vision is unlocked.
 And so that's really powerful.

 We get a lot of makers and woodworkers in our classes, too, and they're used to navigating, you know, a 16th of an inch or something you know and and sewing.
 It's more like we don't care about a 16th of an inch.
-Get within a quarter inch and a quarter inch, because fabric stretches as much as you want it to, and that part of the skill of learning how to use it.
-There's a lot of room for error there, but also to going back to what we're talking about, we're really, of course, looking to always perfect our skill building right but we're also looking for a flow state.
-We're looking for that enjoyment of the process, the reason that we even do it to, you know, so there is that letting go, you know, in those moments where you say I do know how to cut this angle like perfectly or whatever but also as you craft and make stuff the more you realize that it's the mistakes along the way that are just as much a part of making the thing as doing it right.
+Get within a quarter inch and half an inch, because fabric stretches as much as you want it to, and that's part of the skill of learning how to use it.
+There's a lot of room for error there, but also in going back to what we're talking about, we're really, of course, looking to always perfect our skill building right, but we're also looking for a flow state.
+We're looking for that enjoyment of the process, the reason that we even do it to, you know, so there is that letting go, in those moments where you say I do know how to cut this angle perfectly or whatever, but also as you craft and make stuff the more you realize that it's the mistakes along the way that are just as much a part of making the thing as doing it right.

-It's the navigation of the mistakes I think with a certain amount of knowledge, that makes you essentially a better maker.
-That's part of the definition of being better is how do you navigate your mistakes.
+It's the navigation of the mistakes I think, with a certain amount of knowledge, that makes you essentially a better maker.
+That's part of the definition of being better, how you navigate your mistakes.
 Not do you stop ever making mistakes; the goal is not to make less mistakes.
 It's to know how to deal with your mistakes.